 Excited about cooler temperatures and fall activities?
 Be sure to save some of that outdoor enthusiasm for the night sky.

-On Nov.
-12 and 13, the annual Taurid meteor shower is a fairly long-running event, often producing visible fireballs for several weeks between Halloween and Thanksgiving, and tends to offer more than one peak.
+The Taurid meteor shower is a fairly long-running event, often producing visible fireballs for several weeks between Halloween and Thanksgiving, and tends to offer more than one peak.
 In 2019, meteor activity from the Taurids is expected to be the highest for about a week between Nov.
 4 and Nov.
 12. Unlike other celestial fireworks from recurring showers like the Perseids or Leonids, the Taurids aren't so famous for their frequency as they are for the extremely bright fireballs.

 The dust from the Taurids, which originate from debris left behind by Comet Encke, hits the Earth’s atmosphere at 65,000 miles per hour (104,000 kilometers per hour) and burns up, creating the Taurid meteor shower, according to NASA.
 Most years the shower is weak, and only a few Taurid meteors can be seen each night.
 Too much moonlight can interfere, too, and while viewing might be good for a few nights this month — thanks to a first-quarter moon that sets before midnight on Nov.
 4, according to Space.com — it will likely deteriorate as the moon grows brighter and sets later each night, finally becoming full on Nov.
 12.

 The Taurid meteor shower appears to radiate from the general direction of the constellation Taurus, whose brightest star is the red giant Aldebaran, located near the center of this image.
 (Photo: Baldas1950/Shutterstock)